TypeErrorDev/FSJS-3-Interactive-Form/README.md

 # Team Treehouse Full Stack JavaScript Project 3 - Interactive Form

-In this project, I have used JavaScript to enhance an interactive registration form for a fictional Full Stack conference.
+In this project, I used JavaScript to enhance and validate an interactive registration form for a fictional Full Stack conference.

 ## Table of contents